Conjugacy class of homeomorphisms and distortion elements in groups of homeomorphisms: Conjugacy classes of non-spreading homeomorphisms

-To state the next theorem, we need to adapt the notion of pseudo-rotation to the context of a homeomorphism of an arbitrary surface.
+To state the next theorem, we need to extend the notion of pseudo-rotation to the context of a homeomorphism of an arbitrary surface.
 Let $S$ be a surface.
 We denote by $\tilde{S}$ its universal cover which we endow with a "natural" distance, \emph{i.e.} a distance which is invariant under the group of deck transformations.
-For a subset $A \subset \tilde{S}$, we denote by $\mathring{A}$ its interior.
+For a subset $A \subset \tilde{S}$, we denote by $\mathring{A}$ its interior and by $\mathrm{diam}(A)$ its diameter.

 \begin{definition} We call \emph{fundamental domain} of $\tilde{S}$ (for the action of the group $\pi_{1}(S)$ of deck transformations of $\tilde{S}$) any compact connected subset $D$ of $\tilde{S}$ which satisfies the following properties: \begin{enumerate} \item $\Pi(D)=S$, where $\Pi: \tilde{S} \rightarrow S$ is the projection. \item For any deck transformation $\gamma$ in $\pi_{1}(S)$ different from the identity, $\mathring{D} \cap \mathring{\gamma(D)}= \emptyset$. \end{enumerate} \end{definition}